tenzir/tenzir/web/docs/setup-guides/collect-metrics.md

 ## Write metrics to a file

-Export metrics to a file via `metrics --live`:
+Export metrics continuously to a file via `metrics --live`:

 ```yaml
 metrics --live